-Foster housing standards.
+Foster Housing Standards.

-- (1) Potential foster homes may go through an application process with background checks and home inspections. - Guidelines addressing the following may be established: - (a) Vaccination and altered status of foster home animals. - (b) Maximum number of animals allowed. - (c) Housing and care standards. - (d) Maximum length of foster stay.
+(1) Potential foster homes should go through an application process with background checks and home inspections.

+Guidelines addressing the following may be established:

+(a) Vaccination and altered status of foster home animals.

+(b) Maximum number of animals allowed.

+- (c) Housing and care standards. - (d) Maximum length of foster stay.

-(3) Foster parents may be trained or educated on standards of care and potential health and wellness issues; emergency contact information may be provided.
+(3) Foster parents should be trained or educated on standards of care and potential health and wellness issues; emergency contact information may be provided.

-(4) Care capacity within foster home ay be considered before sending animals into the

-(5) Foster animals may be altered and have current vaccinations unless under the care of a veterinarian.
+- (4) Care capacity within foster home should be considered before sending animals into the homes. - (5) Foster animals should be altered and have current vaccinations unless under the care of a veterinarian.

-(6) Tag or microchip identification for foster animals may be provided to foster homes.
-G. Colony/group housing standards - Dogs.
+(6) Tag or microchip identification for foster animals should be provided to foster homes.

+G. Colony/Group Housing Standards - Dogs.
 Dogs housed in the same primary enclosure may be maintained in compatible groups with the following restrictions:

 (1) Primary enclosures may house one, or two, altered compatible dogs per enclosure.
-Litters may be housed with their dams.
+Litters should be housed with their dams.

-(2) A female dog in season shall not be housed in the same primary enclosure with a male
+(2) A female dog in season shall not be housed in the same primary enclosure with a male dog.